-While the DRC has relatively low wind energy potential, studies have identified wind power generation potential mainly in the southeastern regions of Haut-Katanga, Tandanyika, and Lualaba.
-Estimates from the Global Wind Atlas report average wind speeds of 4.77 m/s and wind density of 123 w/m at 100 meters.
-Additional research by the U.S. environmental non-profit International Rivers suggests a potential capacity of 11-12GW for wind energy near existing transmission lines.
-With this in mind, and due to the lack of utility-scale wind projects, the government of DRC is actively promoting localized feasibility studies to explore and potentially harness this wind energy potential.
-This presents a good opportunity for Chinese investors to explore and potentially invest in the sector.
+While the DRC has relatively low wind energy potential, studies have identified wind power generation potential mainly in the southeastern regions of Haut-Katanga, Tandanyika, and Lualaba.18 Estimates from the Global Wind Atlas report average wind speeds of 4.77 m/s and wind density of 123 w/m2 at 100 meters.19 Additional research by the U.S. environmental non-profit International Rivers suggests a potential capacity of 11-12GW for wind energy near existing transmission lines.20 With this in mind, and due to the lack of utility-scale wind projects, the government of DRC is actively promoting localized feasibility studies to explore and potentially harness this wind energy potential.
+This presents a good opportunity for Chinese investors to explore and potentially invest in the sector.21 capacity, this is equivalent to 100 GW.23 There is a huge gap, however, between the potential and the reality: less than 3% or 2.6 GW is currently being exploited, mainly via the large Inga Dam (2.4 GW).
+However, the government has identified about 217 exploitable hydroelectric sites across DRC's 86,000 km2 waterways for potential indicates investments which an opportunity for Chinese investors (see Figure 6).
+Harnessing the hydropower resources provide for can an economically viable, environmentally sustainable and climate-friendly power supply alternative, especially in the country's remote and rural areas.